 Assuming you have a mass or hedge of roses, use your hedge shears.
 Make cuts through only the soft growth of last year, which are the thin green tips.
 You can’t shear through woody growth, but you’ll be shearing within a few nodes of it.

 In shearing, try to turn single plants into a dome-like shape, hedges into long gently mounded shapes.
 This allows maximum light to hit all parts of the plant, which increases flowering.

 Cut out Unhealthy and Crowded Growth

-I know I usually tell you to remove dead, damaged, and diseased wood first, but in the case of floribundas, which have a thick shell of prickly growth, I think shearing them first is easier and opens your access to the rest of the plant more.
+We know we usually tell you to remove dead, damaged, and diseased wood first, but in the case of floribundas, which have a thick shell of prickly growth, we think shearing them first is easier and opens your access to the rest of the plant more.

 Now that you have done your shearing, yes, you do have to get into the plant and remove the dead growth with your hand pruners, and loppers for larger wood.
 Don’t try to use shears for this part; they can’t cut wood.
 The colder your winter, the more dead wood there will be.

 On the thinner growth, don’t worry about making the usual proper pruning cut just above a node.
 Just cut.
 Nodes are so close and growth so prolific that it won’t matter.

 Floribundas have such an excess of growth every year that you should be aggressive.
 If something is weak-looking, cut it out.
 If it is crowded in near the top of the plant, or in the dense center, cut out a lot of it.
 If you have time to be a little more thoughtful, make cuts at varying heights, leaving growing tips at your top of the plant but also in its interior.
 Doing this yearly will help you keep the plant to size, as opposed to having it get slightly larger every year.